Ventureprat/user-authentication/README.md

 # user-authentication
 User authentication backend with nodeJS

-Trying to make a basic authentication and authorization application.
+Trying to make a authentication and authorization application.

+Feel free to contribute.